Sightseeing and facilities

 Fern Tree Park

-A lush and sheltered grassy area, complete with toilets, picnic areas and wood-fired barbeques.
+A lush and sheltered grassy area, complete with toilets, playground, picnic areas and gas-fired BBQs.
 Fern Tree Park is also one of the main entry points to Wellington Park.
 To get there by car, take Davey Street (A6) westwards out of Hobart towards Fern Tree.
 Keeping in the right lane, continue straight ahead towards Fern Tree on to Huon Road (B64).
 Do not turn left into the Southern Outlet at this point.
 Continue up the Huon Road (B64) towards Fern Tree and Mount Wellington.
 Parking is available in Stephenson Place, or along Huon Road.

 Fern Tree Bower